koolaash/ItemWhitelist-QBCore-Fivem/ReadMe.md

 **ITEMS WHITELIST**
 -----

-- This script lets you whitelist some items usage to a particular job only
+- This script lets you whitelist some weapons usage to a particular job only
+- Script no longer works with items and will only work with weapons
+- If anyone finds a work around with for items do let me know [Discord](https://discord.gg/S7SXz7E8St)

 **Installation**